-A heat pump is one of the most energy-efficient methods to heat and cool your Cocoa house.
+A heat pump is one of the most energy-efficient methods to heat and cool your Melbourne house.
 That’s due to the fact they transfer warm or cold air, as opposed to making it.
 But not all homeowners have been able to take advantage of this energy-saving technology.

 In the past, heat pumps were only suggested for warmer locations, because they lose efficiency when temperatures were around or below freezing.
 When the heat pump couldn’t meet demand, the heating system would then switch to more expensive electric heat as a secondary heat source to keep the house comfy.

 With modern technology, heat pump systems are now ideal for chillier regions.
 Most can operate smoothly at much lower temperatures, although some might still need an auxiliary heating system if temperatures dip too low.
 But it’s important to know that today’s emergency heating systems can also be more energy-efficient than previously.

 We’ll discuss the varying styles of heat pumps so you can choose the right one for your house.

 Air Source Heat Pumps: Right for Moderate Climates

 Air source heat pumps are the most installed type of heat pump.
 They use an outdoor unit and an indoor air handler.
 These systems shift heat from either the indoor air during the warm weather, or outside air during colder weather, keeping you comfortable throughout the seasons.

 With changes in heat pump technology, these systems can now be used in a wide range of climates.
 But it’s important to be aware that you will typically require an emergency source of heat if temperatures go under 10 degrees Fahrenheit.
 This might entail a dual-fuel system with a gas furnace.
 Heating alternates between the two to provide the most energy-efficient heating comfort all over your residence.